Murray Melvin: At Theatre Workshop

-The Ken Russell connection
+Work with Ken Russell

 Melvin appeared in Russell's BBC television version of Diary of a Nobody, which was filmed at the Ealing Studios on a specially built 'silent film' set.
 Alongside Melvin, who played the errant son, Lupin, were other actors from Littlewood's Theatre Workshop, including Bryan Pringle and Brian Murphy, who also became Russell regulars.
 Lupin's girlfriend in the film is played by Vivian Pickles, whose performance at the Royal Court Theatre in John Osborne's Plays for England had attracted national attention.

 Melvin was seen in a cameo in the final scenes of Isadora Duncan, the Biggest Dancer in the World (1966), Ken Russell's film of Isadora Duncan, which starred Vivian Pickles as the title character.
 Melvin's best known film role for Russell was as Father Mignon in The Devils (1971), the character who is the catalyst to the true-life horrors documented in the film.

 After the film, Melvin directed two works by The Devils composer, Peter Maxwell Davies: the theatre piece Miss Donnithorne's Maggot and the opera The Martyrdom of St Magnus.
 Further work with Davies followed.
 He was the speaker in a production of Davies's Missa super l'homme armé and he played the Virgin in the premiere production of Davies's Notre Dame des Fleurs.

 In Russell's The Boy Friend (1971), Melvin and another Theatre Workshop alumnus, Brian Murphy, are among the company players trying to catch the eye of a Hollywood producer who watches their provincial performance of Sandy Wilson's The Boy Friend.
 In the film, Melvin has a spectacular solo dance number in a caped French officer's outfit.
-He again had a cameo as Hector Berlioz in Ken Russell's Lisztomania (1975), as a test-run to a film about Berlioz which Russell was preparing.
+He again had a cameo as Hector Berlioz in Ken Russell's Lisztomania (1975), as a test-run for a film about Berlioz that Russell was preparing.

-He appeared in Russell's film about the poet, Samuel Coleridge, The Rime of the Ancient Mariner (1978).
+Melvin appeared in Russell's film about the poet, Samuel Coleridge, The Rime of the Ancient Mariner (1978).
 Returning with the French theme, Melvin played an enthusiastic French lawyer in Prisoner of Honour (1991), Ken Russell's film about the French Dreyfus Affair.

-He remained a lifelong friend of Ken Russell, and was often seen with Russell at festival screening of the director's films.
+Melvin remained a lifelong friend of Ken Russell, and was often seen with Russell at festival screenings of the director's films.
 At the Barbican screening of the director's cut of The Devils, 1 May 2011, Melvin and Ken Russell arrived together, with Melvin pushing Russell's wheelchair.